BalaM314/mlogx/README.md

 A standard library for Mindustry Logic.

-Standardizes function calls, variable names, etc.
+Standardizes function calls, variable names, etc. Has a list of builtin functions, more coming soon.
-Comes with its own compiler!

-Usage: `node compiler/compile.js`

-See [spec.md](spec.md) for more information.
+Comes with its own transpiler and extended instruction set, see [spec.md](spec.md) for more information.

-More useful stuff coming soon
+This project is a work in progress, more useful stuff coming soon™